leukeleu/puppet-bootstrap/README.md

     wget -O - https://raw.github.com/leukeleu/puppet-bootstrap/master/bootstrap.sh 2>/dev/null | /usr/bin/env bash

+This will install git and Puppet, ask for a private Puppet repository, and bootstrap your system with it.

-After this, you can login as that user and perform the following commands to update you puppet configuration
+Later on, you can login as the same user and perform the following commands to update you puppet configuration

     puppet-update
     puppet-apply